n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

     for the `rkrf` or `blwf` features earlier, must not be tagged for potential `half` substitutions.

-  - A sequence matching "_consonant_,Halant,ZWJ,_consonant_" must be tagged for potential `half` substitutions, even though the presence of the zero-width joiner suppresses the `cjct` feature in a later step.
+  - A sequence matching "_Consonant_,Halant,ZWJ,_Consonant_" must be tagged for potential `half` substitutions, even though the presence of the zero-width joiner suppresses the `cjct` feature in a later step.

-  - A sequence matching "_consonant_,Halant,ZWNJ,_consonant_" must not be tagged for potential `half` substitutions.
+  - A sequence matching "_Consonant_,Halant,ZWNJ,_Consonant_" must not be tagged for potential `half` substitutions.

 #### 3.10: pstf ####